How To Teach Guitar Students To Practice

-3. You (the guitar teacher) never make sure that your students REALLY understand your instructions because you NEVER get to see your own students 'practicing'.
+3. You (the guitar teacher) never make sure that your guitar students REALLY understand your instructions because you NEVER get to see your own guitar students 'practicing'.
 When you do hear them ‘play’ guitar, you are only seeing the ‘results’ of the practicing they did at home, but not the process they used to arrive at that result.

-Reason 3: The advice that is given by the few guitar teachers who do try to teach their students how to practice is typically 'general' advice on how to practice 'everything' (or at least 'most things') on guitar.
+Reason 3: The advice that is given by the few guitar teachers who do try to teach guitar students to practice is typically 'general' advice on how to practice 'everything' (or at least 'most things') on guitar.
 In contrast, the best guitar teachers teach their students a variety of guitar practice strategies that are focused on reaching very specific guitar practice goals.
-This enables such students to improve their guitar playing much more easily than it does those students who only ever knew one, two or three general ways to practice “all” guitar lesson items.
+This enables such guitar students to improve their guitar playing much more easily than it does those students who only ever knew one, two or three general ways to practice “all” guitar lesson items.

-Now that you understand all the reasons why it is critical to actually teach your guitar students HOW to practice guitar and you have seen how the traditional guitar teaching methods often fail to do this, here are a few things you can do to avoid making the common guitar teaching mistakes described above.
+Now that you understand all the reasons why it is critical to actually teach guitar students to practice and you have seen how the traditional guitar teaching methods often fail to do this, here are a few things you can do to avoid making the common guitar teaching mistakes described above.

 Armed with the knowledge in this article, the next steps you should take right now are: